Cable Lock: Why you should never buy one!

 It's frustrating because they promise so much.
 They're super light, easy to use and carry and very cheap.
 But they completely fail in their fundamental purpose: to protect our bikes from theft.

-And it's true: you won't find another type of lock that offers all of the same practical qualities that a cable lock does.
+And it's true: you won't find another type of lock that offers all of the same practical qualities that a these type of locks do.

 But you can find locks that offer some of those qualities whilst also fulfilling their main purpose: stopping a thief from stealing your bike.